 We’ve had a look at beer in the 17th century.
 Now we have a chance to discover the History of Beer in the 18th Century.

-- Burnett, J. Liquid Pleasures: a Social History of Drinks in Modern Britain.
-London: Routledge.
-(Includes history of beer in the 17th century.)
+- Burnett, J. Liquid Pleasures.
+Social History of Drinks in Britain.
+(17th century to present.)

 - King, A. Beer Has a History.